dballowe7912/algorithm-challenge-dictionary/DataStructures/singlyLinkedList/singlyLinkedList.md

 - Set the tail to be the 2nd to last node
 - Decrement the length of the list by 1
 - Return the value of removed node

+## Part 3: Shift Method
+- If no nodes exist, return undefined
+- Store the current head property in a variable
+- Set the head property to be the current head's next property
+- Decrement length by 1
+- Return the value of the removed node